LuisHernandezCoding/Tik-Tak-Toe/README.md

 - The game prompts the first player to select from available moves
 - Once a player has selected a valid move, the game is updated and shows the board
 - We switch the turn to the second player and repeat behavior
-- The game ends when there is a winner or it is a draw

-## Table of contents
 - [Built With](#built-with)
 - [Live Demo](#live-demo)
 - [Getting Started](#getting-started)